NEFSC/READ-SSB-Lee-WorkingEfficiently/README.md

 git commit -m 'commit message'
 ```

-## Tidying up branches
+## Tidying up local branches

-You might want to delete branches.
+You might want to delete local branches.
 Perhaps they no longer exist on github after they were pulled into main?
 To do this open a terminal.
 In the working directory type:
 ```
 git branch
 ```